 Debilitating pain that strikes the upper right part of the abdomen, radiates to the back or below the right shoulder blade accompanied by other symptoms like bloating, nausea, and cramping may be signs of a gallbladder attack.
 A gallbladder attack is a potentially dangerous medical condition that needs timely treatment to avoid further complications.
 If you suspect you are having gallstone attacks, schedule your appointment at the Manhattan Gastroenterology to get the best possible advice and care regarding your condition.
 The experienced and board-certified gastroenterologists use the latest technological advancements and research to make an accurate diagnosis and recommend the best treatment options to alleviate your pain.
-Top-rated gastro doctors NYC work hard to deliver exceptional and top-quality individual care to prevent future attacks and dangerous consequences.
+Our doctors work hard to deliver exceptional and top-quality individual care to prevent future attacks and dangerous consequences.

 The gallbladder is a small, pear-shaped organ just under the liver, in the upper-right section of your abdomen.
 It stores bile, the digestive fluid produced by the liver.
 This bile helps to break down fats.
 When you eat, the gallbladder sends bile through ducts to the small intestine to digest the food.
 Sometimes the bile becomes solid and forms stones that can lead to pain and other symptoms.